 Innovation projects are thematically addressing the greatest societal health challenges that EIT Health intends to address with its strong network.
-The aim is to achieve rapid market penetration of innovative projects and services and to test and implement novel organizational provision processes in European healthcare.
+The aim is to achieve rapid market penetration of innovative projects and services and to test and implement novel organisational provision processes in European healthcare.

 The most promising ideas are developed through a multidisciplinary approach involving commercial, medical, IT and other knowledge areas into commercially viable products.

-More Information on iPDM-GO can be found on this website.
+More information on iPDM-GO can be found on this website .

 Diabetes mellitus represents a major and multi-dimensional challenge for humanity.
 In 2017, the International Diabetes Federation (IDF) estimated that there are approximately 425 million people with diabetes worldwide, and their numbers continue to rise.
 Therefore, providing cost-effective healthcare services tailored to the individual needs and needs of each patient is crucial.

 Integrated Personalized Diabetes Management Goes Europe (iPDM-GO) is committed to solving this problem.
 It is a therapeutic approach that structures the treatment process, connects HCPs and patients, and integrates digital data visualization and analysis tools.